 The good folks at Gamo gave us one of the most beloved air rifles, the Gamo Whisper Fusion Mach 1.
 This inert gas powered air rifle comes in two variations a .22 caliber and a .177 caliber.
 For the purposes of this review, I will be focusing on the .177 caliber.

 One of the first things I noticed about this rifle is that it is not your average air rifle.
 For starters, it has a real shock wave absorber recoil pad installed.
 Most air rifles come fitted with a molded rubber pad masquerading as a recoil pad.

 But what really separates it from the rest is its use of a special inert gas cylinder.
 This 33-millimeter pneumatic cylinder is capable of propelling a .177 pellet at 1420 Feet Per Second.
 This is quite impressive given that as I said most rifles in this price range as spring powered.

 Without a doubt, this is one of the most powerful air rifles priced at below $200.
-Which means it makes quite the bang when it’s fired.
+This means it makes quite the bang when it’s fired.
 Or does it.
 Ordinarily, this kind of rifle would produce the same kind of sound produced by a .22 rimfire rifle.